Disc Golf Roller Shot: The Technique and the Strategy

 • Trajectory: The beauty (and challenge) of the roller shot lies in its unpredictable path.
 The disc will likely make contact with the ground, potentially flipping slightly before settling into a smooth roll.

-Taming the Terrain: Mastering the Disc Golf Roller Shot
+Taming the Terrain: Understanding the Disc Golf Roller Shot

-While the mechanics provide a foundation, mastering the roller shot requires understanding these additional factors:
+While the mechanics provide a foundation, grasping the roller shot requires understanding these additional factors:

 • Disc Stability: Stable or overstable discs resist turning over too much, ideal for flip and power rollers.
 Understable discs naturally want to roll, making them perfect for cut rollers.